Susan Christoffersen: A Brief Profile

-Professor Susan Christoffersen is the Dean and the William A. Downe BMO Chair in Finance at the Rotman School of Management.
-She was appointed by the University of Toronto to a five-year term as Dean beginning on July 1, 2021.
+Professor Christoffersen, who holds the William A. Downe BMO Chair in Finance, was appointed Dean of Rotman by the University of Toronto for a five-year term from July 1, 2021.

 Prof. Christoffersen joined the Rotman School as a finance professor in 2010 after spending more than a decade as a faculty member at Desautels Faculty of Management at McGill University.
 In her role as Vice-Dean, Undergraduate & Specialized Programs at the Rotman School from 2015 to 2020, she provided the leadership and energy to both re-invent undergraduate education and build three new pre-experience specialized programs.
 The Master of Financial Risk Management (MFRM), Graduate Diploma in Professional Accounting (GDipPA) and Master of Management Analytics (MMA), were launched in quick succession as a key part of the Rotman School’s growth.
 She was also a driving force behind the redesign of the Master of Finance program (MFin) as well as the fundamental transformation of the Rotman Commerce program including a curriculum restructuring and the more than doubling of resources including space and staff dedicated to the program, in partnership with the University’s Faculty of Arts and Science.
 In addition to her work as Vice-Dean, she also founded and contributed to the growth of the TD Management Data Analytics Lab, an important hub of activity for advancing the School’s research and teaching in the field of data analytics.
 She also served as co-academic director of the Lab.